-The Tax Act contains rules (the "SIFT Rules"), which tax certain publicly traded or listed trusts in a manner similar to corporations and taxes certain distributions from such trusts as taxable dividends from a taxable Canadian corporation.
-Distributions paid by a SIFT as returns of capital will generally not be subject to the tax.
+The Income Tax Act (the "Tax Act") contains rules (the "SIFT Rules"), which tax certain publicly traded or listed trusts in a manner similar to corporations and taxes certain distributions from such trusts as taxable dividends from a taxable Canadian corporation.
+Distributions paid by a specified investment flow-through trust or specified investment flow-through partnership as returns of capital will generally not be subject to the tax.